harryhaaren/creativeCoding/glslShaders/README.md

 GLSL shaders are a hugely powerful tool to render pixels on the graphics card.
 The algorithm to generate the colours is placed in a special file, which is compiled by OpenGL when the shader is loaded for the first time.

+There are different versions GL shaders - OpenFrameworks lets us ask if the graphics card supports GL3 or above with the `ofGetGLProgrammableRenderer()` function.

 There are different types of shaders: in this tutorial we focus only on `fragment` shaders, which affect colour.